Elpidio Quirino: Accession

-Quirino assumed the presidency on April 17, 1948, taking his oath of office two days after the death of Manuel Roxas.
-His first official act as the President was the proclamation of a state mourning throughout the country for Roxas' death.
+Quirino assumed the presidency on April 17, 1948, taking his oath of office two days after the death of Manuel Roxas two days earlier of a heart attack after delivering a speech at Clark Air Base in Pampanga.
+The inauguration took place at the Council of State Room of the Malacañang Palace in Manila as the second non-scheduled extraordinary presidential inauguration.
+Associate Justice of the Supreme Court Ricardo Paras administered the oath of office.
+On the same day, Quirino delivered his short, 47-word inaugural remarks at the same room.

+His first official act as the President was the proclamation of a state mourning throughout the country for Roxas's death.
 Since Quirino was a widower, his surviving daughter, Victoria, would serve as the official hostess and perform the functions traditionally ascribed to the First Lady.

 New capital city

 On July 17, 1948, Congress approved Republic Act No. 333, amending Commonwealth Act No. 502, declaring Quezon City as the new capital of the Philippines, replacing Manila.
 Nevertheless, pending the official transfer of the government offices to the new capital site, Manila remained to be such for all effective purposes.

 Hukbalahap

 The term Hukbalahap was a contraction of Hukbong Bayan Laban sa mga Hapon (in English: The Nation's Army Against the Japanese Soldiers), members of which were commonly referred to as Huks.

 With the expiration of the Amnesty deadline on August 15, 1948, the government found out that the Huks had not lived up to the terms of the Quirino-Taruc agreement.
 Indeed, after having been seated in Congress and collecting his back pay allowance, Huk leader Luis Taruc surreptitiously fled away from Manila, even as a number of his followers had either submitted themselves to the conditions of the Amnesty proclamation or surrendered their arms.
 In the face of countercharges from the Huk to the effect that the government had not satisfied the agreed conditions, President Quirino ordered a stepped-up campaign against dissidents, restoring once more an aggressive policy in view of the failure of the friendly attitude previously adopted.